+What a scene!
 I mean, how do you top this?
-With the rapeseed in full bloom, Inchdrewer Castle and the surrounding countryside truly was a sight to behold.
+With the rapeseed in full bloom, Inchdrewer Castle and the surrounding countryside indeed was a sight to behold.

 Rapeseed, also known as rape, oilseed rape, and, in the case of one particular group of cultivars, canola, is a bright-yellow flowering member of the family Brassicaceae, cultivated mainly for its oil-rich seed.
 It is the third-largest source of vegetable oil and second-largest source of protein meal in the world.

-Inchdrewer is a 16th century castle located in northeast Scotland, near the town of Banff in Aberdeenshire.
-The original L-shaped tower house design was built by the Curror family (c.1542).
+Inchdrewer is a 16th-century castle located in northeast Scotland, near the town of Banff in Aberdeenshire.
+The Curror family built the original L-shaped tower house in 1542.
 Inchdrewer has an interesting history, including being attacked by Covenanter forces in 1640 and by the Duke of Cumberland during the Jacobite Rising of 1746.

 Following a prolonged period of neglect, the castle was purchased in 1971 by Count Robin de la Lanne-Mirrlees.
 Restoration efforts were undertaken but never completed.